cdig/take-and-make/README.md

 ## Secrets for Powers Users

 Having trouble getting a Take() to resolve?
 Getting lost in the dependency forest?
 We've got the debugging tool you need!

 Open your browser console, and run `DebugTakeMake()`.
 It will return an object with all of the unresolved names as properties, and how many different Take() calls are waiting on them as values.
 Very, very helpful.

+In the console, you can also just call `Make()` to see the list of all registered values, or `Take()` to see the list of all requested values that haven't been resolved.
+But `DebugTakeMake()` is a bit nicer to look at than `Take()`, so you're probably better off just sticking with that.

 ## Future Plans